 First of all, if we were arguing from elimination, then it would indeed be necessary for us to make sure that we have a comprehensive list of all possibilities, such that when we eliminate all but one, we could be sure that the one remaining possibility is the correct solution.

-However, we aren’t arguing from elimination.
+However, we aren’t arguing by elimination.
 Instead, our argument is based on the direct inference to an intelligent cause from the evidence of fine tuning, design, and order that indicate a purpose for the constants, laws, and initial conditions.
 Therefore, we don’t need to prove that our list of possible theories is exhaustive.

 Nevertheless, it makes the argument more compelling if we can show that our list is comprehensive.
 In that vein, let’s categorize the possible theories with some basic subdivisions to show that we haven’t missed anything.